Philippa Matthews, Inclusion and Diversity Programme Officer at the Royal Society of Chemistry, sheds light on the gender gap in chemistry

-CaSE are delighted to welcome the IES as new organisational members of CaSE
+CaSE are delighted to welcome Roche, UCB, Epilepsy Society and the Association of the British Pharmaceutical Industry as new organisational members.

 Read CaSE's submission to the House of Commons Science & Technology Select Committee summit on Brexit

 With overseas doctors being refused visas to work in the UK, CaSE has reiterated its stance that the Tier 2 cap on visas for skilled workers is counter-productive and damaging to UK interests.

 CaSE has welcomed the findings of a Home Office select committee report on immigration policy, published today.

 Chinara Rustamova, Policy Adviser at the British Academy, introduces the Academy’s recently published paper ‘The most important challenges of our time’.